collin1021/collin1021.github.io/_build/02/3/establishing-causality.md

 or to factory work, or both, or to any other characteristic that made the groups different from each other.
 The final picture would have been much more fuzzy.

-Snow‚Äôs brilliance lay in identifying two groups that would make his comparison clear.
+Snowís brilliance lay in identifying two groups that would make his comparison clear.
 He had set out to establish a causal relation between contaminated water and cholera infection, and to a great extent he succeeded, even though the miasmatists ignored and even ridiculed him.
 Of course, Snow did not understand